LKessell/vue-palettes/README.md

 One feature that I really liked is the scoped styling option for components.
 This is a really handy feature that could be very useful for avoiding conflicts in larger applications.
 I enjoyed using CSS Modules during my apprenticeship for similar functionality, and it is nice to see a feature like this baked in!

+Vue provides several options for state management, but I decided to try out [Pinia](https://pinia.vuejs.org/) in this project.
+Setting up a store for the main palette was very straightforward, and I can see several opportunities to refactor other areas in the app.
+I struggled a bit using emits for actions like saving/deleting palettes, and adding a new Pinia store would make these actions much simpler!

 There is still a lot of room for continued exploration in this project, and many future additions to consider:

 - ~~Save palettes in local storage to persist across refreshes~~ Complete!
 - Allow users to name palettes
-- Allow users to click on a saved palette to bring it up in the main palette view
+- ~~Allow users to click on a saved palette to bring it up in the main palette view~~ Complete!
 - ~~Allow users to choose the type of palette generated (monochromatic, triad, etc.)~~ Complete!
 - Add functionality to share palettes